-Business Acquisitions-For businesses acquired in 2016, the remaining consideration consists of (i) 40,524 shares of Class A common stock subject to non-compete provisions and employment conditions, and non-contingent interests exchangeable into 202,984 shares of Class A common stock, and (ii) up to 810,742 additional shares of Class A common stock that are subject to certain performance thresholds, as well as applicable related dividend equivalent amounts.
+Business Acquisitions-For a business acquired in 2016, the remaining consideration consists of (i) 40,524 shares of Class A common stock subject to non-compete provisions and employment conditions and (ii) up to 210,431 additional shares of Class A common stock that are subject to certain performance thresholds.
 During the year ended December 31, 2018, 20,293 of the contingent shares were earned.